manishpatelgt/EducatorApp/README.md

 This Android App developed using Kotlin as primary language.
 App is useful for student who can easily search videos based subject and his/her favorite educator and watch it.
 Also, anyone can comment, like and rate educator video.

 I have used Firebase database and firebase storage for videos, icons and other resources.
-I don't use my own server here.
+I haven't use my own server here.

 # Features